smokingpun/smokingpun.github.io/content_strategy_for_startups.md

 * a tweet or two
 * tags
 * keywords
+* pull out quotes
 * a list of images
 * an image that will work well on social media
 * a list of any images that won't work on a mobile so you'll need to serve up a cropped version
 * a suggestion for the URL that is SEO optmised
 * a body section including a number of short (1-3 sentence) paragraphs

+####So, why should you bother?
+Content templates mean you are more likely to produce consistent, well-structured, findable, sharable and search engine optimised content.
+They also make it easier for you to work with freelancers.

 ###Create a content inventory and/or audit
 A **content inventory** is an organised list of your content including as much information about each piece of content as possible.
 A **content audit** is a qualitative tool that helps you figure out whether those content pieces are any good.

-*So, why should you bother*
+####So, why should you bother?
-A content inventory basically let's you know what content you're dealing with.
-Even if you have a small website, it's amazing how quickly you forget what's on some of your pages and/or begin to take your website for granted (it's familiar; therefore it's ok).
+A content inventory let's you know what content you have on your website.
+Even if you have a small site, it's amazing how quickly you forget what's on some of your pages or begin to take your website for granted (it's familiar; therefore it's ok).
 A content inventory includes basic things like:

 * ID (identification number for each piece of content)
 * page title